koisland/CalCFU/README.md

 # CalCFU
-#### A fast CFU calculator built in Python and R using the NCIMS 2400 standards.
+#### A CFU calculator built in Python and R using the NCIMS 2400 standards.

 ---